Evelyyyynnnn/Academic-Portfolio/source/Activity/index.md

   </a>
   <div class="text-block">
     <p>
-      As my gap year project,Global Citizen Year(GCY) is an international education non-profit organization focused on youth empowerment, aiming to <a href="https://www.facebook.com/globalcitizenyear">connect world innovation</a> and change leaders through first-class
+      As my gap year project,Global Citizen Year is an international education non-profit organization focused on youth empowerment, aiming to <a href="https://www.facebook.com/globalcitizenyear">connect world innovation</a> and change leaders through first-class
       <a href="https://www.instagram.com/globalcitizenyr/">academic and practical projects</a>, and
       <a href="https://en.wikipedia.org/wiki/Global_Citizen_Year">cultivate a new generation of world</a> youth leaders to jointly address